learn-co-curriculum/rails-url-helpers-readme/README.md

 <% end %>
 ```

-Wow, is this 2004?
-That is some ugly code.
-Let's use a `link_to` method to
+That is some bossy code.
+Let's use a `link_to` method to clean this up and get
-clean this up and get rid of multiple `ERB` calls on the same line.
+rid of multiple `ERB` calls on the same line.

 ```erb
 <% @posts.each do |post| %>